 - the Government of South Australia Mineral Tenements preparation of a Letter of Offer, including approval from the Minister's delegate

 - when the offer of a mineral exploration licence has been made and is being considered by the applicant

 - when the offer of a mineral exploration licence has been accepted by the applicant and will be granted on completion of statutory advertising (28 days) and the Mineral Resources Division's administrative procedures.

 The widget will also show:

 - the date on which the stage of the process has commenced

-- the date nominated by DSD within which a routine application should be completed for this stage of the process
+- the date nominated by the Mineral Resources Division within which a routine application should be completed for this stage of the process

 - the date on which the stage of the process has been completed.